simpletext-madics/2025/index.md

 ## [Tasks](./tasks)
 - [Task 1](./tasks): Text Simplification: Simplify scientific text.
 - [Task 2](./tasks): Controlled Creativity: Identify and avoid hallucination.
-- [Task 3](./tasks): LeaderBoardQA : Extract the state-of-the-art from scientific text.
-- [Task 4](./tasks): SimpleText 2024 Revisited : Selected tasks by popular request.
+- [Task 3](./tasks): SimpleText 2024 Revisited : Selected tasks by popular request.

 ## How to participate
 In order to participate, you should sign up at the [CLEF](https://clef2025.clef-initiative.eu/index.php) website.
-The registration opens on 13th November 2023 (modify).
+The registration opens on 15th November 2024.

 All team members should join the SimpleText mailing list:
 [https://groups.google.com/g/simpletext](https://groups.google.com/g/simpletext).